-A volunteer places the appropriate Weather Card on the Weather Board.
+Children place the appropriate Weather Card on the Weather Board.

-The children discuss the meaning of the word meteorologist.
+Review the meaning of the word meteorologist.
 Discuss the forecast for tomorrow's weather.
 A volunteer chooses a Weather Card and places it under Tomorrow's Weather Forecast.
 Say: You were meteorologists today!